bileamScheuvens/HiddenCostReport/report/report.typ

 This approach has several assumptions which do not hold in practice:
 - All products contribute to all metrics in proportion to their price.
 - The entire supply chain is operated by the same company #footnote[There are inconsistencies between metrics, scope 2 and 3 emissions for example, account for external factors, while water usage only accounts for in house consumption.]
-- The costs associated with metrics are location independent.
+- The costs associated with metrics are location independent and constant.

-To approximate @truepricecoffee, we may examine a denim Brand such as Levi Strauss and compute the price gap from the available metrics.
+@tca_coffee_approx demonstrates that an approximation using our methodology may at least be in the order of magnitude as a diligent true cost report, while highlighting some of the shortcomings, such as the fact that the approximation is more of a lower-bounding.
-// TODO move to intro. just
+The scarce data landscape, both in the realm of true cost reports as well available supply chain data makes a rigorous assessment of our systems accuracy difficult.
+We excuse this with refererence to the fact, that this is a proof of concept implementation.

 == @KG Assessment
 @KG quality has several dimensions, the exact definitions and distinctions being subject of dispute in the literature @wangKnowledgeGraphQuality2021.
 The importance of each dimension, depends on the usecase.
 We follow the methodology of @wangKnowledgeGraphQuality2021 and assess the @KG along the axes of accuracy, completeness, consistency, timeliness, trustworthiness and availability.